Peoria author pens a popular memoir

 “They are printing more, and they will be available in January,” said Danehower.

-The book’s title, “Fields of White Gold,” refers to the life-sustaining cotton crop which surrounded Danehower’s childhood home.
+The book’s title, “Fields of White Gold,” refers to the life-sustaining cotton crop that surrounded Danehower’s childhood home.

 “Cotton was our cycle of life: spring for planting, summer for growing and chopping weeds and thinning cotton, and fall for picking and ginning.
 And even later in autumn, when it grows cold in Arkansas, there was sometimes cotton pulling (more like gleaning) of the last bit of the precious 'white gold,'" wrote Danehower.